cs1302uga/cs1302-minesweeper-alpha/README.md

 - [ ] Implement the main game loop and the commands one at a time, testing each as you go.
 - [ ] Double check all output formatting and error conditions.
 - [ ] Implement the `isWon` method with the proper win conditions.
+- [ ] Implement any remaining methods

+**Testing** (Finish by Thursday, September 10th)

+- [ ] Create seed files for testing.
+Be sure to vary the dimensions of the board, the number of mines and the mine locations.
+Also be sure to include invalid configurations.
+- [ ] Create input and output files for each seed file.
+Run your code as described later in this document.
+In the testing phase, try to avoid entering commands manually while playing the game.
+The commands should come from the input files at this point.

+**Review** (Finish by Friday, September 11th)

+- [ ] Do one final pass through the project document making sure you didn't miss anything.
+- [ ] Run your code through your test cases one last time.
+- [ ] Submit your code to Odin.

 ## Project Description